Old King Cole

 An Ancient King

-The nursery rhyme ‘Old King Cole’ refers to an actual ancient king.
-It is not quite certain which, because there are at least three different royal personages by the same name and at roughly the same time period.
-The name itself is of old Celtic (Brythonic) origin, originally spelled as “Coel”
+The nursery rhyme ‘Old King Cole’ refers to an actual ancient king — though it is not quite certain which one, as there are at least three different royal personages with the same name from roughly the same time period.
+The name itself is of old Celtic (Brythonic) origin, originally spelled as Coel.

 A Military Commander Became King

-The most probable candidate is Coel Hen (AD 350-420).
-At first, he was a Roman commander, governing quite vast territories in northern Britain, south of the famous Hadrian’s Wall.
+The most probable candidate is Coel Hen (AD 350–420).
+At first, he was a Roman commander, governing vast territories in northern Britain, south of the famous Hadrian’s Wall.
 When the Romans left Britain in 410, after nearly 400 years of Roman rule, he became king.
-It has been speculated, that he was also a member of an ancient Roman family Coelius, since high officers in the Roman government usually belonged to high and noble families.
+It has been speculated that he was also a member of the ancient Roman family Coelius, since high officers in the Roman government usually belonged to noble families.

 The Two Other Kings